 For example, machine learning can be used to spot patterns and detect whether a person is likely hiding their true identity.
 If a user profile shows this possibility, at the review stage, the user can be assessed for associations with malicious individuals in the form of online connections such as friends on social media.

-An ecommerce payment provider who combines transaction monitoring systems with sophisticated profiling methods such as ecommerce fraud software – while ensuring that the resultant data is scrutinized by dedicated fraud specialists – will ultimately increase their likelihood of detecting money launderers.
+An ecommerce payment provider who combines transaction monitoring systems with sophisticated profiling methods such as ecommerce fraud prevention software – while ensuring that the resultant data is scrutinized by dedicated fraud specialists – will ultimately increase their likelihood of detecting money launderers.

 How Do You Detect Money Laundering in Ecommerce?